Can a Buyer with New Job Quality for a Home Loan?

 What are some potential roadblocks?

-1. If customer re-entering the work force (e.g. stay-at-mom or stay-at-home dad starting her/his career back-up), this generally can’t be done as lenders what time on the job.
+1. If a customer re-entering the workforce (e.g., stay-at-home mom or stay-at-home dad starting her/his career back-up), this generally can’t be done as lenders what time on the job.

 2. Self-employed folks.
-Since there is no job offer nor guaranteed wages, this really must make sense: Can customer earn same money in new location?
+Since there is no job offer or guaranteed wages, this really must make sense: Can the customer earn the same money in a new location?
 Examples where this makes sense: author, computer programmer, artist.
-Examples where this may not make sense: insurance agent, Real Estate agent, dentists, lawyers, etc. The reason the latter group doesn’t make sense is because they would generally have to develop a brand new set of clients, and it is too far to commute to old home.
+Examples where this may not make sense: insurance agent, Real Estate agent, dentists, lawyers, etc. The reason the latter group doesn’t make sense is that they would generally have to develop a brand new set of clients, and it is too far to commute to their old home.

 0 replies